Math Dice in the Classroom

 How Can I Get Math Dice in My Classroom?

-We recommend one set of Math Dice (MSRP $6.95) for every two students if possible, and a Math Dice Tournament Kit (MSRP $24.99).
-These items can all be bought through Amazon.
+We recommend one set of Math Dice (MSRP $6.95) for every two students if possible.
+This can easily be bought through Amazon.
 We also have power-point presentations, teacher guides and additional materials to help you integrate Math Dice effectively into your curriculum.

 Additionally, Math Dice is going digital with our upcoming Brain Lab program.
 Click here to learn more.